martincohen/Punity/README.md

 Punity also gives you a pointer to `CORE` (see `Core` struct in `punity.h`) to access canvas, inputs, timers, audio and memory.

 The `CORE` is used also within the Punity's functions to make it a bit easier on passing arguments.
-For example, `text_draw()` expects a font to be set in `CORE->font`.
+For example, `text_draw()` expects a font to be set in `CORE->canvas.font`.

 ## Memory